JMBourgoin/Frenzy/proposal.md

 #### File / component structure:

-board.js: will render all of the static components as well render all of the logical components (pies(6), center_pie, score_component, lives_left_component, pie-wedges, timer_ring)
+board.js: will render all of the static components as well as render all of the logical components (pies(6), center_pie, score_component, lives_left_component, pie-wedges, timer_ring)

-pies.js will handle all of the logic for each pie-container. center.js will handle all of the logic for generating the random pie-wedges. score.js will handle all of the logic for keeping track of the score. lives.js will handle all of the logic for keeping track of the length of the game and the "game-over" functionality. timer.js will handle the timer logic and the gradual decrement of time over the length of a game-session.
+pies.js will handle all of the logic for each pie-container.<br>
+center.js will handle all of the logic for generating the random pie-wedges.<br>
+score.js will handle all of the logic for keeping track of the score.<br>
+lives.js will handle all of the logic for keeping track of the length of the game and the "game-over" functionality.<br>
+timer.js will handle the timer logic and the gradual decrement of time over the length of a game-session.<br>

 ### Implementation Timeline